Bijoy Mohapatra

 Bijoy Mohapatra (born 7 November 1950) is a politician from Odisha.
-A leader of the Bharatiya Janata Party, he was Irrigation Minister of Odisha from 1990 to 1995 in the Biju Patnaik cabinet.
+A leader of the Bharatiya Janata Party, he was Irrigation Minister of Odisha from 1990 to 1995 in the Biju Patnaik Cabinet.
 He was the most powerful minister (known as Super Chief Minister) in Biju Patnaik's cabinet.
 He was four times MLA from Patkura Constituency of Kendrapara district.
 He won four straight elections in 1980, 1985, 1990 and 1995.

 Early life

 After the completion of his early education at Korua High School, in 1965, Mohapatra received his B.A. degree from Kendrapara College, Utkal University in 1969.
 He later received his LLB.

 Political career

 Mohapatra was the popular leader in Kendrapara district from Janata Dal.
 He contested from the Patkura seat in assembly elections of 1980, '85, '90 and '95.
 In 1990 when Janata Dal won Biju Patnaik became CM.
 He appointed Mohapatra as the minister of Power, Irrigation & Parliamentary Matters.
 He was considered as "super chief minister" (the most powerful) in Biju Babu's cabinet.
 In 1995 Janata Dal lost & Congress won.

 Mohapatra played an instrumental role in the formation of Biju Janata Dal in 1997 after the demise of Bijayananda Pattanaik.
 He was one of the founding members of Biju Janata Dal and one of the most powerful leaders in the party.
 He was the chairman of the Political Affairs Committee of the party.
-He was the leader of a group of leaders in the party, and was opposed to many decisions of party President Nabeen Pattanaik.
+He was the leader of a group of leaders in the party, and was opposed to many decisions of party President Naveen Patnaik.

 In 2000, after filing a nomination paper for the Odisha Assembly elections in 2000, Mohapatra was busy in parliamentary board meeting of Biju Janata Dal as the chairman of parliamentary affairs committee.
 In the meantime, Naveen Patnaik as the president of the party, cancelled Mohapatra's ticket and gave it to Atanu Sabyasachi Nayak, a journalist who is the son of an Ex MLA.
 Due to lack of time, Bijoy couldn't reach to file a new nomination.
 Bijoy proceeded to support Trilocahan Behera, a candidate of the Trinamool Congress, who won the seat by more than 40,000 votes over Atanu Sabyasachi, the official BJD nominee.
 The understanding was that Behera would vacate the seat for Bijoy.
 It is speculated that leaders like Pyarimohan Mohapatra had a role behind the ouster of Bijoy.